Jarrettgohh/Personal-Website/README.md

 3. Mobile App Development
 4. Fun

-- Add section in the main page of 'Future project ideas'
+- Possible section to add in the main page
+1. Future project ideas
+2. Books reads -- What I learnt

 #
 #